mesonbuild/meson/devdocs/markdown/index.md

 ## Documentation

 This documentation is work in progress.
 So far the following section are planned/under construction.
-There is an [overview](overview.md) introducing new programmers on the basics of Meson.
+There is an [overview](overview.md) introducing new programmers to the basics of Meson.

 Special topics about the development like [docmenting](documentation.md) or [testing](testing.md).